 The Montreal Convention was opened for signature by the states participating in the International Air Law Conference held in Montreal to harmonize the Warsaw Convention with present conditions.
 Turkey has also signed the convention.

 The Convention on the Unification of Certain Rules Concerning International Carriage by Air was adopted at the diplomatic conference held in Montreal in May 1999.
 This convention, called the Montreal Convention, entered into force on 4 November 2003.
 Currently, 119 states are party to the convention.

-Under the Montreal Convention, the liability of the carrier is regulated in articles 17 and the rest.
-All kinds of goods transported by "cargo" are included within the scope of article 18 titled "Damage of Goods/Cargo" and the following articles.
+Under the Montreal Convention, the carrier’s liability is regulated in articles 17 and the rest.
+All kinds of goods transported by “cargo” are included within the scope of article 18, titled “Damage of Goods/Cargo,” and the following articles.
 In this sense, while baggage and mail transports are outside the scope of the article, animals can be transported as cargo within the scope of article 18, depending on the circumstances.

-The carrier is liable up to the upper limit when the destruction, loss, or damage to the cargo occurred during the air transport and period when the cargo is under the control of the carrier.
+The carrier is liable up to the upper limit when the cargo’s destruction, loss, or damage occurs during the air transport and when the cargo is under the carrier’s control.

 Liability of The Damages Caused by The Delay

 The carrier is liable for damage caused by delays in transit.
 The conditions of liability are damage and causation.
 Suppose the carrier proves that all reasonable measures have been taken to prevent damage or that it is impossible to take these measures.
 In that case, the carrier is relieved of its liability (MK art.19).

 Suppose the carrier proves that the damage was caused by the negligence, wrongful act, or negligence of the person claiming compensation or the person who took over his/her rights or that they contributed to the damage.
 In that case, the carrier will be relieved of the liability at the rate of the fault that is proved.